sourcegraph/handbook/content/engineering/incidents/playbooks/ci.md

 1. SSH into an agent to reproduce the problem:
 1. Launch `k9s` and select an agent, they are named like `buildkite-agent-xxxxxxxxxx-yyyyy`
 1. Press `s` to SSH on it.
-1. You will be prompted with which pod to SSH onto, select the agent itself.
+1. You will be prompted with which pod to `exec` onto, select the agent itself.